Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "**DO IT, POPPIIIIII!!!!!**"

 "**HEEEEEEAAAAAAVVVVVEEEEEE!!!!
 HOOOOOOO!!!!**" The angle of the cannon changed as it aimed for the ceiling, away from Pyra.
-The king could do nothing about it, while the soldiers by his side backed a few steps in case it toppled.
+The king could do nothing to stop it, while the soldiers by his side backed a few steps in case it toppled.
 Zeke pulled his sword away and jumped, while Pyra closed her eyes, just before the ether beam zwyrred through a convex lens on the ceiling to outside the castle.
 Where it shot, there was an even larger convex lens along the way, built on top of the mountains some distance outside the town, amplifying the beam.
 From an even outer view, on Genbu's head, it closed its eyes as the blindingly bright light shot through to the sky, like a beaming beacon that revealed its location to everyone else living in Alrest.

 ![Magnifying lens inner](images/250_magnifying_lens_1.jpg)